-The consolidated financial statements for the year ended 31 March 2022 were audited by Moore Stephens CPA Limited whose term of office will expire upon the annual general meeting.
-A resolution for the re-appointment of Moore Stephens CPA Limited as the auditor of the Company for the subsequent year will be proposed at the forthcoming annual general meeting.
+The consolidated financial statements for the year ended 31 March 2023 were audited by CL Partners CPA Limited whose term of office will expire upon the annual general meeting.
+A resolution for the re-appointment of CL Partners CPA Limited as the auditor of the Company for the subsequent year will be proposed at the forthcoming annual general meeting.
+The consolidated financial statements for the years ended 31 March 2022 and 2021 were audited by Moore Stephens CPA Limited.